The many DC gardens and nature centers in and around the city provide an easy escape from the daily grind. Here are a few of our favorites:

 - Directions: Brookside Gardens

-Brookside is the Meadowlark of Maryland.
+Combining several periods of Japanese traditional gardens into a garden of earthly delights, Brookside offers a daily dose of beauty for DC residents.
 The Japanese tea house is a charming place to rest and take in the scenery, and Brookside also features a seasonal, popup butterfly sanctuary.

 Kenilworth Aquatic Gardens

 If you’ve never toured a traditional Asian lotus garden, you are in for an other-worldly experience.
 The best time to go to Kenilworth Aquatic Gardens is in mid to late Spring, when the lilies are in bloom.